-- 1. Stay focused on demonstrating the positive impact of your organization.
-Our organizations are doing good, important work that elevates and improves the lives of people and communities.
-The importance of our work is not diminished by these factors.
-In fact, in some instances the importance of our work increases.
+- 1. Stay focused on demonstrating the positive impact of your Institution.
+Our colleges and universities are doing good, important work that elevates and improves the lives of people and communities through education, the creation of new knowledge, service and economic enhancement.
+The importance of our work is not diminished by these external factors.
+In fact, in some instances the importance of our work only increases.
 Keep first things first-your mission and its importance. - 2.
 People still give.
-Philanthropy has consistently either increased or been flat in current dollars every year since 1979, except for 1987 (tax-reform infused because people accelerated their giving), 2008 (6% decline) and 2009 (3.6% decline) according to Giving USA.
+Philanthropy has consistently either increased or been flat in current dollars every year since 1979, except for 1987 (tax-reform induced because people accelerated their giving in 1986), 2008 (6% decline) and 2009 (3.6% decline) according to Giving USA.
 And, as bad as the Great Recession was, giving was still substantial.
-So, we can and should continue to make the case for our organizations and the case for philanthropic investments that will help us to do our work better, to help us do new things and to help us do even more of some things that we already do well. - 3.
-Don't decide for others.
-If a prospect has demonstrated interest in our work and/or some project that will help us in doing that work (and assuming we have taken the appropriate steps in cultivating them), then we can and should ask for their philanthropic support.
-We don't know their financial circumstances or the relative priority that they accord to our organization and its work.
+So, we can and should continue to make the case for our colleges and universities, as well as the case for philanthropic investments that will help us to do our work better, to help us to undertake new initiatives, and to help us to do even more of some things that we already do well.

+- 3. Don't decide for others.
+If a prospect has demonstrated interest in our work and/or some project that will help us to in doing that work (assuming we have taken the appropriate steps in cultivating them), then we can and should ask for their philanthropic support.
+We don't know their financial circumstances or the relative priority that they accord to our institution and its work.
 Our job is to educate, inform, involve, engage and ask prospects.
 Their job is to determine if they will give and how much they will give, based upon their circumstances and priorities.
 If we have done our work well, we may secure the gift.
-If not, we are likely to hear why they can't support us at the level we had hoped and/or also hear when it might be opportune to talk with them about their commitment or an increased commitment.

-4. Bolster efforts to demonstrate exemplary donor appreciation.
+If they can't give, we are likely to hear why they can't support us at the level we had hoped and/or also hear when it might be opportune to talk with them about their commitment or an increased commitment. - 4.
+Bolster efforts to demonstrate exemplary donor appreciation.
 Letting donors know the impact of their giving and letting them know how much we appreciate their gifts and them is something we should always do.
 As times become a bit more challenging, we need to reexamine and redouble our efforts to do so.
-That applies both to our largest donors and our faithful donors.
+That applies both to our largest donors, as well as our faithful donors.
+They and their support for us only increases in value.

+Letting donors know the impact of their giving and letting them know how much we appreciate their gifts and them is something we should always do.
+As times become a bit more challenging, we need to reexamine and redouble our efforts to do so.
+That applies both to our largest donors, as well as our faithful donors.
 They and their support for us only increases in value.